 The other day, I had a conversation with someone whose lectures I deeply love.
 I asked her how she conceived of her time on stage and what she believed her audience was thinking.
 She told me that she was concerned about her anxiety manifesting in her speech, worried about its imperfections.
 While I heard eloquence, she conceived incoherence; and where I felt fire, she sensed fear.
 But, both of us were right.
 Her latest talk was a combination of each factor, intertwined to encapsulate the complexity of who she was, the authenticity of her being.
 In that fleeting moment, her audience was granted an external glimpse into their own internal wholeness.
 In standing undressed before us, in her passion and her fear, she taught us that it was admissible for us to choose to be ourselves.
 Through us, she perceived her brighter side; and through her, we took a step closer into the darkness of our shadows.
 She was our mirror; and, inextricably, we were her own reflection.

 In examining whether to appear perfect or be authentic, we ask ourselves: what is love, and how do we create it?
-In seeing the depth of myself in another, the competence and fear, the passion and inadequacy, and vise versa, an existential barrier is shattered.
-In that moment, the fear of dying, of solely being inadequate, and the sorrow of existence is washed away by an ocean of connectivity.
+In seeing the breadth of myself in another, the competence and fear, the passion and inadequacy, and vice versa, an existential barrier is shattered.
+In that moment, the fear of dying, the purported clarity of impotence, and the sorrow of existence is washed away by an ocean of connectivity.
 The ocean isn’t perfect, its depths full of both tragedy and beauty; but it serves a fundamental purpose, providing all of us with the oxygen needed to sustain us.